-Affable Port Charlotte, Florida Entices with its Low Key Lifestyle, Easygoing Pace and Affordable Cost of Living
+Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Affordable Cost of Living

 Cost of Living: Below the National Average

-Situated on pretty Alligator Bay and Port Charlotte Harbor along the southwestern Florida coast, Port Charlotte (population 58,000) is primarily a residential community.
+Situated on pretty Alligator Bay and Port Charlotte Harbor on the southwestern Florida coast, Port Charlotte (population 56,000) is primarily a residential community.
 It is about 25 miles northeast of Fort Myers and for much of its history it was a very rural place with just a smattering of farms and ranches.
 Even today it retains much of that country flavor.
 Unpretentious and low key, it has a mature demographic (55% of residents are age 45 or better) and appeals to people who are seeking an affordable, waterfront lifestyle in a warm, sunny climate.
 RVers and "snowbirds" enjoy it here, too, and they add to the population each winter.
-The crime rate meets the national average, and most residents lean to the right politically.

-The cost of living is 5% below the national average, and the median home price is $175,000.
-Housing is a mix of newer condos and older single family homes, many from the 1950s and 1960s when the city started to grow.
-Rental prices for a one bedroom apartment start at around $1,300 per month.
-Port Charlotte has 165 miles of canals, and nearly half of residences are located on one.
+The median home price is $160,000.
+Newer Mediterranean style homes mingle with older concrete block ranch ramblers, many from the 1950s and 1960s when the city started to grow.
+Port Charlotte has 165 miles of canals, and nearly half of residences sit next to one.
 It should also be noted that much of the newer construction has come about because this area was hard hit by Hurricane Charley in 2004.
-Today, no buildings are taller than three stories high.
+Today, no buildings are taller than three stories.

 Port Charlotte is big enough to have some cultural amenities, but the main draw here is the water recreation.
 Charlotte Harbor is Florida's second largest open water estuary, and with so many canals and so many homes with slips along the canals, boating is a way of life.
 Sailing is particularly popular as Charlotte Harbor has been named by SAIL Magazine as one of the top ten places to sail in the world.